 If you want a subtle way of introducing yourself to a lead or prospect without directly requesting a connection, you can simply follow them without the need to message them at first.
 This works well, particularly for top-of-funnel prospects who might not be ready for a conversation.

 YouTube is a content gold mine.
 Why?
-A lot of companies focus their efforts on web content and blog posts to rank high on Google, so this specific platform tends to get pushed back in terms of priority.
+A lot of companies focus their B2B content marketing efforts on web content and blog posts to rank high on Google, so this specific platform tends to get pushed back in terms of priority.

-But consider this: YouTube is the world’s second-largest search engine (after Google), so it’s easy to see why it’s a valuable opportunity for brands to get discovered and connect with millions of people.
+But consider this: YouTube is the world’s second-largest search engine (after Google), so it’s easy to see why it’s also one of the most valuable content marketing tools.
+Using YouTube in your content marketing plan creates the opportunity for your brand to get discovered and connect with millions of people.

 Popular (and effective) content ideas for this platform include:

-Podcasts are a growing trend, especially when it comes to brand messaging and impactful conversations, and you should consider having one.
+Podcasts are a growing trend, especially when it comes to brand messaging and impactful conversations, and you should consider adding one into your content marketing plan.
 Do you have a topic that is related to your product or service?
 Invite other relevant professionals or employees in your field to openly discuss it in a podcast.
 Look for topics that your audience would like to listen to and then create a podcast content strategy, tailored to and directed at them.
-You can even repurpose your existing content into this format, to help drive brand messages home.
+You can even repurpose your existing B2B content marketing into this format, to help drive brand messages home.